 So is satisfaction a cognitive construct or an emotional one?

 People like to take sides on this, lining up in one camp or another against the heretics.
 Some see satisfaction as a mental process involving knowledge and reason.
 Others see it as an instinctive state deriving from circumstances.
 Each measures satisfaction according to what they believe to be a crucial distinction.
 I found it is more useful to think of satisfaction as having both cognitive and emotional components: “I think <these things> and so I feel <this way>.”

 Salesperson, purchase experience, how the product works, support?
 The appropriate focus of satisfaction varies by product and service type and by context.
 People’s interpretations vary widely, too.
 Those who understand the real nitty-gritty of questionnaire design know that the meaning of all items varies according to the other information in the questionnaire and to the research context.
 Satisfaction has got a shelf life, too, so mind the expiry date.

 Most companies measure satisfaction with a single point of contact about a single incident.

 This fails to take into account how our thoughts and feelings change over time as we use the product more and its strengths and weaknesses are revealed to us.
 How many times have you been over the moon when your shiny new thing arrived, but the damn thing fell apart a week later?

-Most satisfaction research tries to measure several things.
+Most satisfaction research tries to measure too many things.